posting of stolen boat bulletins on this web site and the combined

-Marina in Sechelt Inlet, Sechelt BC.
-In mid-January 2014, the vessel was
+Lighthouse Marina in Sechelt Inlet, Sechelt BC.
+In mid-January 2014,

-(HIN USA16641D405) along with all electronics, hoses and wiring were stripped from
+along with all electronics, hoses and wiring were stripped from

 the vessel prior to it being set adrift.
 Please be cognizant of

 anyone selling parts from this vessel or that has purchased a salvaged

-similar vessel and recently completed a complete refit. (link to orginal stolen bulletin).
+similar vessel and recently completed a complete refit. (link to original stolen bulletin).

 1994 Campion stolen from Nanaimo, BC is recovered